venam/blog/_posts/2015-05-28-evolution-factors.markdown

 the phenotype there is a higher chance of a mutation happening on there.
 Its surface is larger than the one which codes for something.

-We can consider it as the protector for the rest of the DNA reducing the factor of mutations sent to the children.
+We can consider it as a protector for the rest of the DNA reducing the factor of mutations sent to the children.
 Slowing down the cooling.